 The concentration includes two courses, which you can take in sequence for a certificate of completion or as a stand-alone course, depending on your interest.
 The courses are:

-Fall term: Intellectual Property and the Commercialization Process (BSR 2930).
+Spring Term: Intellectual Property and the Commercialization Process (BSR 2930).
 This course addresses:

 - Intellectual property basics

 - Regulatory approval and intellectual property

 Fall Term: Commercialization of Biomedical Innovation: Entrepreneurship and Business Fundamentals (BSR 2931).
 This class encompasses:

 - Entrepreneurship as applied to the “subsectors” of scientific discovery of new drugs, medical technology, diagnostics, clinical advancement, and digital health

 - Commercialization of these new products and techniques